slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 experience imposes upon them.)
 So far nothing problematic exists: in logics, for instance, $(a)$ different sets of axioms or $(b)$ different models may associate to a given formula $\varphi$ a different value, and the semantic of $\varphi$ is undefined except with regards to any such set or model.
+However, the statement "$\varphi$ is true under model $X$ but false under model $Y$" is true independently of all models, i.e. it is a meta-logical truth, and in fact the whole first order theory of types would make little sense if one could not make such a claim.

-How could we determine the truth value of a sentence such as "$B$ is wrong in believing $lambda$"?
-If we follow James' theory, such question could only be resolved through reference to $B$'s believes, actions and experiences, and the sentence *does not imply* "$A$ is wrong in believing $\lambda$".
+Does James' notion of truth allow for, so to speak, meta-subjective evaluations of truth?
+If we assume his theory is correct, could we determine the truth value of a sentence such as "$B$ is wrong in believing $lambda$"?
+If he is right, such question could only be resolved through reference to $B$'s believes, actions and experiences, and the sentence *does not imply* "$A$ is wrong in believing
+$\lambda$".
 This seems to entail the phrases "$\lambda$ is false" and $\lambda$ is true" lack any meaning, insofar as they lack reference to a subject.
-This issue is only solved when
-$\lambda$ is an idea which cannot, under any circumstance, be fruitful, productive or coherent.
+This issue is only solved when $\lambda$ is an idea which cannot, under any circumstance, be fruitful, productive or coherent.
 Though there aren't many such ideas, epistemological relativism is one.

 The fundamental issue with epistemological relativism, as well as with scepticism, is that it is strictly academic.
 Everybody acts as if some things